solwong/notes/summaries/ruby-style.md

 # Ruby style

+## Common

-## Align function parameters either all on the same line or one per line
+- Align function parameters either all on the same line or one per line

 ```ruby
 # bad